-Pro-Trump protester shot at Capitol, reportedly in critical condition
+Pro-Trump protester shot at Capitol is dead, DC police confirm

 Video shows the woman, a pro-Trump protester, falling to the ground and becoming limp after she was shot

-Amid chaos at the U.S. Capitol, one woman was shot in the neck and reportedly remains in critical condition.
+Amid chaos at the U.S. Capitol, one woman was shot in the neck and has succumbed to her injuries.

-Video shows the woman, a pro-Trump protester, falling to the ground and becoming limp after she was shot in the chest.
+Video shows the woman, wearing a Trump flag, falling to the ground and becoming limp after she was shot in the chest.
 The woman was transported away from the Capitol just before 3 p.m.
-It’s not yet clear who fired the shot.
+The shot was fired by a police officer.

-Fox News is told the woman is at an area hospital and remains in critical condition.
+The woman has since died, D.C.
+Metropolitan Police confirmed to Fox News.

 This is a breaking news story.
 Please check back for updates.